Rishabhchauhan30/Object-Oriented-Programming--/README.md

 to functional-programming style, logic-programming style, or procedure-based programming style, and applying object-oriented programming in those situations will not result in efficient programs.

+## *Object
+Objects are the basic run-time entities in an object-oriented system.
+Programming problem is analyzed in terms of objects and nature of communication between them.
+When a program is executed, objects interact with each other by sending messages.
+Different objects can also interact with each other without knowing the details of their data or code.

+An object is an instance of a class.
+A class must be instantiated into an object before it can be used in the software.
+More than one instance of the same class can be in existence at any one time.